 Redefining teamwork on the move

-This year the Tour de France celebrates its 100th anniversary.
-Since 1991, Sodexo teams have ensured and coordinated the considerable logistics involved in delivering Quality of Life Services on the move to 4,000 Tour de France participants.
+For the 23rd year in a row, Sodexo teams have been ensuring and coordinating the considerable logistics involved in delivering Quality of Life Services on the move to 4,000 Tour de France participants.
 But as Sodexo teams prove annually, the Tour is not just a chance to prove organizational excellence in difficult circumstances.
 It’s also a thrilling teamworking experience that is not soon forgotten.

 Nuts and bolts planning for a smooth ride

-Running from June 29th to July 21st, this year’s Tour de France covers a total distance of 3,479 km over 21 stages.
+Running from 5 to 27 July, this year’s Tour de France covers a total distance of 3,664 km over 21 stages.
 But Sodexo teams will cover twice as much ground in their quest to ensure daily hospitality services for the thousands of Tour de France organizers, support staff, motorcyclists, drivers and VIP guests.
-The fact that this year’s Tour kicks off on the island of Corsica adds an extra logistical challenge.
+The fact that this year’s Tour kicks off in Leeds in England adds an extra logistical challenge.
 Nathalie Szabo, CEO of Sodexo Prestige, Sports and Leisure: “Sodexo’s strength lies in its ability to rise above the logistical challenges of the Tour de France, while offering exemplary culinary creations.
-We are proud to be the official foodservice provider of La Grande Boucle for the 22nd consecutive year.”
+We are proud to be the official foodservice provider of La Grande Boucle for the 23rd consecutive year.”

 Four teams operating separately